youknowone/UI7Kit/README.md

 UI7Kit
 ======

-UI7Kit is a GUI toolkit to backport flat-style UIKit from iOS7 to iOS5/iOS6.
-Additionally, UI7Kit can be used to patch legacy UIKit to UI7Kit in runtime.
+UI7Kit is a GUI toolkit which can backport flat-style UIKit from iOS7 to iOS5/iOS6.
+Additionally, UI7Kit can also be used to patch legacy UIKit to UI7Kit in runtime.

-NOTE: This project is not very mature yet.
-You may meet some bugs or unexpected behaviors for complex real-world product.
+NOTE: This project is not mature yet and is being refined.
+You may come across some bugs or unexpected behaviors for complex real-world product.

 Goal
 ----
-- Implement flat-style iOS7 theme to iOS5/6 (Except status bar).
+- Import flat-style iOS7 theme to work on iOS5/6 (Except status bar and blur effect).
 - Patch the classic UIKit to UI7Kit in runtime.
 (Renew your legacy app just in a line!)
 - 100% UIKit compatibility.